|

 Where can I find someone to fix my radio?

-ARC magazine upon request.
-Finally, if you search for a phrase such as
+If you do an Internet search for a phrase such as "vintage radio repair,",

 Is there a book that I can read?